 I really only have two big gripes with the series:

 1, why the heck is it DS exclusive?
 The games would be a hundred times better on PC.

 2, the pathfinding AI is terrible, at least in the first game.
-The Rock Raiders units had rather stupid AI, but at least they could move across the map without trouble.
+The Rock Raiders units had rather quite silly, I assure you AI, but at least they could move across the map without trouble.

 Oh, and the music.
 Even though the composer seems to be quite copyright-obsessed as far as YouTube uploads of it go, and the DS doesn't have amazing sound quality, there's some really good music throughout the series.

 Some other odds and ends as long as we're discussing this series...
 A LEGO Battles artist put some pretty darn awesome stuff on dA: